Current as of October 2014 | Download print version (in PDF)

 When a federation dissolves, the assets remaining after liquidation shall be transferred, in equal shares, to its member foundations and associations unless otherwise stipulated by its statute (Governmental Ordinance 26/2000 Art.
 37).
 If an association or foundation leaves the federation, it likewise receives its share of the total assets, but only after a financial report is approved by auditors or an external financial expert.

 NPOs with Public Utility Status

 NPOs with Public Utility Status must keep track of which assets and goods come from public sources and which come from private sources.
-When an NPO with Public Utility Status dissolves, the assets purchased with public money that remain after liquidation will be distributed, by Government decision, to other associations or foundations pursuing similar purposes, or to public institutions.
+When an NPO with Public Utility Status dissolves, the assets purchased with public money that remain after liquidation will be distributed, according to a government decision, to other associations or foundations pursuing similar purposes, or to public institutions.
 Assets that came from private sources will be distributed according to the rules stated above for associations and foundations.

 1. General Activities

 An association carries out activities to pursue goals which, as stipulated in its constitutive statute, are “of general interest, or collective interest or, if such be the case, of their personal, non-patrimonial [not-for-profit] interest” (Governmental Ordinance 26/2000 Art.
 4).

 A foundation must devote its activities to achieving the objectives of general or collective interest, as stated in its constitutive statute (Governmental Ordinance 26/2000 Art.
 15(1)).